PREAMBLE AND SUMMARY

-The project will be subject to all applicable laws, regulations and codes in Turkey.
+The project will be subject to all applicable laws, regulations and codes in Türkiye.
 All necessary licences, permits and approvals from related governmental organizations shall be obtained by APC.

-The MENR negotiated with candidate vendor countries (such as Canada, China, Japan, Republic of Korea).
-An agreement between the Government of the Republic of Turkey and the Government of Japan on Cooperation for Development of Nuclear Power Plants and the Nuclear Power Industry in the Republic of Turkey was signed on 3 May 2013.
-This agreement entered into force on 31 of July 2015 after completion of diplomatic procedures.
+An agreement between the Government of the Republic of Türkiye and the Government of Japan on Cooperation for Development of Nuclear Power Plants and the Nuclear Power Industry in the Republic of Türkiye was signed on 3 May 2013.
+This agreement entered into force on 31 July 2015 after completion of diplomatic procedures.

-EUAS International Incorporated Cell Company (EUAS International ICC) was established on Jersey Island in 2016 as an international private nuclear company of EUAS.
+EUAS International Incorporated Cell Company (EUAS International ICC) was established in 2015 as an oversea company of EUAS in order to manage and develop NPP projects on behalf of EUAS.

-In the context of the Sinop project, feasibility studies and development of a feasibility report for site suitability evaluation and financial model development were completed in June 2018.
-According to review of the feasibility report by MENR, it was decided to postpone the project with Japan due to outcomes of the feasibility report, and Turkey is seeking other possible avenues.
+In the context of the Sinop NPP project, feasibility studies and development of a feasibility report for site suitability evaluation and financial model development were completed by Mitsubishi Heavy Industries, the leading partner of the Japanese-led consortium to build the Sinop NPP project, and submitted to MENR in June 2018.
+After the review of the feasibility report by MENR and based on the results of it, it was decided not to continue with Japan on the Sinop NPP project due to outcomes of the feasibility report.
+Türkiye is seeking other possibilities to continue the project.

 The EMRA was established by Laws No. 4628 and 4646.
 The Law on the Electricity Market, published in the Official Gazette on 3 March 2001, was enacted to unbundle electricity market activities, enable progress into a liberalized electricity market and provide fair and transparent market regulation.

-TENMAK conducts experimental and theoretical studies at its research centres and collaborates in projects with universities and other related organizations.
-The research infrastructure at the Cekmece Nuclear Research and Training Center of TENMAK (ÇNAEM) is especially devoted to research and development activities addressing issues for nuclear reactor and fuel technology.
+TENMAK conducts experimental and theoretical studies and collaborates in projects with universities and other related organizations.
+The research infrastructure at the former Cekmece Nuclear Research and Training Center of TAEK (ÇNAEM) is especially devoted to research and development activities addressing issues for nuclear reactor and fuel technology.

+The premises of ÇNAEM was transferred to TENMAK.
+Nuclear and radiation technology applications, acceleratory research and application have been carried out by the Ankara Campus of NÜKEN in TENMAK.

-The Electricity Generation Company (EUAS) is responsible for electricity wholesale sales and purchases.
+The EUAS is responsible for electricity wholesale sales and purchases.